Memory Management Unit (MMU)

 7.2 Hardware description

-The Memory Memory Unit is made out of three chips:
+The Memory Management Unit is made out of three chips:

 - Two 4-by-4 register files: 74HC670, referenced